 As noted above, it is possible to overcome an addiction to painkillers.
 Some of the ways you can do this include:

 There are so many different tools and resources you can utilize to help overcome an addiction to these drugs.
-There are also various treatment programs such as outpatient, partial-hospitalization, inpatient and more.
+There are also various treatment programs such as Intensive outpatient programs (IOP), partial-hospitalization programs (PHP), residential inpatient and more.
 If you want to know more about various treatment options, don’t hesitate to reach out to a treatment program such as the one here at Harmony Health Group.

 Get Help to Handle Addiction to Painkillers Today